ECPR

 Abstract

-This qualitative case study examines how democratic innovations were implemented at a newly established governmental level in Finland.
-Our theoretical foundation is participatory democracy.
-We illuminate who gets to participate in the Wellbeing Services County of Finnish Lapland and how.
-For that, we first analyze the Act on Wellbeing Services Counties from 2021 and identify the overall governance structure and the democratic innovations placed within.
-We then utilize document analysis to extract which mandatory and optional democratic innovations were implemented, paying special attention to member selection and the connection to the overall governance structure.
-The main innovations are bodies of exerting influence[HV3.1][LH3.2], which target youth, older people, and people with disabilities to participate in health and well-being governance.
+This qualitative case study examines how Democratic Innovations were implemented following a health system reform in Finland.
+Our theoretical foundation is participatory democracy, with Democratic Innovations advancing citizen roles in democracy.
+We first analysed the Act on Wellbeing Services Counties from 2021 to identify the overall governance structure and the Democratic Innovations placed within.
+We then utilized document analysis to extract which mandatory and optional Democratic Innovations were implemented, paying special attention to member selection and the connection to the overall governance structure.
+The main innovations are Advisory Bodies, which target service-user groups.
+Young people, older people, and people with disabilities participate in health and well-being governance.
 Their members are sent from corresponding bodies on the municipal level, implementing multi-level citizen participation.
 The bodies can at most take a consultative position, and they do not yet have formalized pathways to influence.